RsyncProject/rsync/rsync.1.md

     >     rsync -avvv --debug=none src/ dest/
     >     rsync -avA --del --debug=del2,acl src/ dest/

-    Note that some debug messages will only be output when `--msgs2stderr` is specified, especially those pertaining to I/O and buffer debugging.
+    Note that some debug messages will only be output when `--stderr=all` is specified, especially those pertaining to I/O and buffer debugging.

     Beginning in 3.2.0, this option is no longer auto-forwared to the server